YottaDB/YDBDoc/MessageRecovery/errors.rst

 CRYPTNOOVERRIDE, Cannot override IVEC and/or key without compromising integrity

-Run Time Error: An OPEN or USE command attempts to change the encryption attributes - that is: attempted to enable or disable encryption or change the key name, initialization vector (IV), or both, after a prior encrypted READ or WRITE.
+Run Time Error: An OPEN or USE command attempted to change the encryption attributes i.e. attempted to enable or disable encryption or change the key name, initialization vector (IV), or both, after a prior encrypted READ or WRITE.

-Action: Because encryption algorithms maintain state as they process text, changing encryption attributes of a device is prohibited if an encrypted READ or WRITE has already occurred, so revise your application code accordingly.
+Action: Because encryption algorithms maintain state as they process text, changing the encryption attributes of a device is prohibited if an encrypted READ or WRITE has already occurred, so revise your application code accordingly.

 ------------------
 CRYPTNOPSWDINTP